DelQuentin/TaxiEye/README.md

 segmentation_method:
 - SW
-- DBSCAN (this method has not been test, bugs may appear in this version)
+- DBSCAN (this method has not been tested, bugs may appear in this version)

 algorithm_to_evaluate:
-- 'extrcation'
+- 'extraction'
 - 'segmentation'
 - 'matching'
 - 'follow_points'